waterbear-cloud/paco/docs/aim-config.rst

 Also at the top level are ``project.yaml`` and ``aim-project-version.txt`` files.

 The ``aim-project-version.txt`` is a simple one line file with the version of the AIM Project file format, e.g. ``2.1``.
-The AIM Project file format version contains a major and a medium version.
+The AIM project file format version contains a major and a medium version.
 The major version indicates backwards incompatable changes, while the medium version indicates additions of new object types and fields.

-The ``project.yaml`` contains gloabl information about the AIM Project.
+The ``project.yaml`` contains gloabl information about the AIM project.
 It also contains an ``aim_project_version`` field that is loaded from ``aim-project-version.txt``.

 The YAML files are organized as nested key-value dictionaries.
 In each sub-directory,